Origins of ILEAS:

-Through priorities established by the Illinois Terrorism Task Force (residing at IEMA) and the ILEAS Governing Board, ILEAS establishes and implements planning, training and equipment purchasing/distribution for local law enforcement.
+Through priorities established by the Illinois Homeland Security Advisory Council (residing at IEMA) and the ILEAS Governing Board, ILEAS establishes and implements planning, training and equipment purchasing/distribution for local law enforcement.
 ILEAS was noted as employing several best practices in a 2008 federal Department of Homeland Security Program audit.

 Mutual Aid Goals:

 ILEAS, headquartered in Urbana, Illinois, operates the largest statewide local law enforcement mutual aid network in the United States.
 Agencies that have been struck by a disaster can call ILEAS which will then coordinate statewide mutual aid response as needed.
 Every member agency of ILEAS has signed an identical mutual aid agreement.
-Additionally, ILEAS is the agency that IEMA relies on to organize large mutual aid responses of local law enforcement – both intra- and inter-state.
+Additionally, ILEAS is the agency that IEMA-OHS relies on to organize large mutual aid responses of local law enforcement – both intra- and inter-state.
 Responding to a request by the Governor, ILEAS deployed 300 local officers to the Hurricanes Katrina/Rita disasters in Louisiana.
 ILEAS also sent officers in August of 2008 to St. Paul, Minnesota for the Republican National Convention and in September of 2009 to Pittsburgh, Pennsylvania for the G20 Summit.
-Most recently, ILEAS worked with IEMA and the Illinois State Police to send 50 troopers, deputies and officers to New Jersey in response to Superstorm Sandy.
+ILEAS worked with IEMA and the Illinois State Police to send 50 troopers, deputies and officers to New Jersey in response to Superstorm Sandy.

 In June of 2008, ILEAS opened and now manages a homeland security training center in Urbana.
 Thousands of public safety officials have attended advanced federal and state training courses at the ILEAS Training Center.
-At the end of 2021, over 70,000 people attended over 3,500 meetings and training events at the ILEAS Training Center.
+As of December 2022, more than 75,000 people have attended over 3,600 meetings and training events at the ILEAS Training Center.

 ILEAS has purchased millions of dollars of homeland security equipment and transferred this equipment to local law enforcement agencies.
 This includes, but is not limited to: